iotaledger/iota-wiki/internal/participate/use-cases/mobility.md

 ### EDAG CityBot

 The EDAG CityBot is a multi-functional, fully autonomous robot vehicle with swarm intelligence, which is completely emission-free.
 EDAG CityBots are an integral part of a complete smart city operating system.
-EDAG Engineering Group AG roughly has 8000 employees and > 60 locations worldwide.
+EDAG Engineering Group AG roughly has 8000 employees and more than 60 locations worldwide.

 - [EDAG CityBot](https://www.edag-citybot.de/en/)